Effective Date: September 22, 2009

 e.
 NPR 2810.1, Security of Information Technology.

-c.
-The Associate Administrator shall ensure that the NASA Centers (including Component Facilities under their cognizance) implement this policy directive and NPR 1040.1 as appropriate and that appropriate provisions are included in applicable contracting instruments through the contracting officers.
+(2) Ensuring that the NASA Centers (including Component Facilities under their cognizance) implement this policy directive and NPR 1040.1 as appropriate and that appropriate provisions are included in applicable contracting instruments through the contracting officers.

 f.
 NASA program managers are responsible for evaluating their program functions, primary or supporting IT communications systems, and other interdependencies for possible COOP implementation.